Toritos01/Zarpies/README.md

 python files finetune and analyze whichever combination of models/data you want.
 The file will come pre-loaded with the model names and data paths that we used for this study.
-4. To initiate the finetuning, do "python main.py"
+4. To initiate the finetuning, run "python main.py" in your prompt

 #### Analysis 1 - Representational
 1. Run the "python representational.py" command to generate a text file with experimental results